sablier-labs/v1-docs/protocol/faq/token-streaming.md

 ### How does streaming work?

 Dividing the deposit amount by the difference between the stop time and the start time gives us a payment rate per second.
-Sablier uses this rate to transfer a little bit of money from the sender to the recipient once every second.
+Sablier uses this rate to transfer a small portion of tokens from the sender to the recipient once every second.

 For instance, if the payment rate was 0.01 DAI per second, the recipient would receive: